What is the Youth Ambassadors Program?

 When Do I Apply?

-If you are interested with getting involved in the Youth Ambassadors Program, please contact the BXSCC.
+If you are interested in getting involved in the Youth Ambassadors Program, please contact the BXSCC.

 – – –

-Xin (Cindy) Wang is the BXSCC’s Chair and responsible for overseeing the organizations’ overall structural support for the Program.
-Cindy is a past recipient of the Gates Millennium Scholarship for high-achieving ethnic minority students with significant financial need, studied abroad through the Council on International Educational Exchange (CIEE) during college, and has served as a volunteer English-language lecturer in rural Jiangxi Province, China.
-She presently handles international sales operations for a Maryland machinery manufacturer.
+Xin (Cindy) Wang is the BXSCC’s Chair and responsible for overseeing the organization’s overall structural support for this program.
+Cindy is a past recipient of the Gates Millennium Scholarship for high-achieving students with significant financial need, studied abroad during college through the Council on International Educational Exchange (CIEE), and has served as a volunteer English-language lecturer in rural Jiangxi Province, China.
+She presently manages strategic operations for a Maryland machinery manufacturer.

 – – –